 Attend one of our meetings and pay applicable dues to our Treasurer,

-or you can DOWNLOAD an application
+or you can DOWNLOAD

-for membership, and mail it to our treasurer along with
+Membership Application.
+Consent/Release Form, and mail it to our treasurer along with

 applicable dues.
-Currently $10 for current year if you
+Currently $12 for current year.